kdheepak/blog/content/37-advent-of-code-2020.md

 Day 1 of advent of code basically is intended to check that you have a programming language installed, and you know how to simple features it in (e.g. `for` loops).

-However, a more idiomatic solution can be expressed using the `combinations` function from the [Combinatorics.jl](https://github.com/JuliaMath/Combinatorics.jl):
+However, a more idiomatic solution can be expressed using the `combinations` function from the [Combinatorics.jl](https://github.com/JuliaMath/Combinatorics.jl)[^python]:

+[^python]: _aside_: Python has a similar function in the standard library: <https://docs.python.org/3/library/itertools.html#itertools.combinations>

 ```julia
 using Combinatorics